-BTEC Level 3 Extended Certificate in Health & Social Care
+AAQ Level 3 Extended Certificate in Health & Social Care

-This course is equivalent to 1 A Level and will be studied alongside 2 additional A Level (or equivalent) subjects.
-Health and Social care is an ideal course for those who wish to pursue a career in the Health Care or Social Care sectors.
-There are more than 300 distinct career paths in this sector which is a major employer, employing almost four million people across the UK.
+This course is equivalent to 1 A Level and is an ideal course for those who wish to pursue a career in the Health Care or Social Care sectors.
+There are more than 300 distinct career paths in this sector, which is a major employer, employing almost four million people across the UK.
 There is a high percentage of internally assessed coursework, which may appeal to students who prefer a more continuous approach to assessment.
-The external assessments may be in the form of a written examination, but may also be a set task which is completed during a defined window.
-There will be an external exam at the end of Year 12.
+There will be one external exam during both Year 12 and Year 13.
+They will complete course work units in both Year 12 and Year 13.